Korea Initiative

 Special Programming

-November 2025 features a special workshop and lecture on modern Korean architecture by Hyungmin Pai, a leading architectural historian and curator who curated the Golden Lion-winning South Korean pavilion at the Venice Biennale.
+November, 19, 2025 featured a special workshop and lecture on modern Korean architecture by Hyungmin Pai, a leading architectural historian and curator who curated the Golden Lion-winning South Korean pavilion at the Venice Biennale.